ejb004/haggis/examples/ui_styles/README.md

 ## Usage

 1. Run the example to see the light theme (default)
-2. Modify the `main.rs` file to try different styles:
+2. Modify the `main.rs` file to try different options:
-   - Change `UiStyle::Light` to `UiStyle::Dark`
+   - Change `UiStyle::Matrix` to `UiStyle::Light` or `UiStyle::Dark`
    - Try the custom theme example
+   - Switch between font options (Default, Monospace, Custom)
-   - Create your own custom colors
+   - Add your own TTF font files to the `fonts/` directory
-3. Observe how all UI panels (transform controls, simulation panels, etc.) use the same theme
+3. Observe how all UI panels (transform controls, simulation panels, etc.) use the same theme and font

 ## Key Points

-- UI styles are set globally and apply to all interface elements
+- UI styles and fonts are set globally and apply to all interface elements
-- Styles are applied when the UI manager is initialized
+- Both style and font are applied when the UI manager is initialized
-- You can change styles before calling `app.run()`
+- You can change both style and font before calling `app.run()`
 - Custom themes allow precise control over individual color elements
+- Custom fonts support any TTF file with configurable size
+- Font changes affect all text rendering including graphs and controls